pkumod/gAnswer/genrate_fragments/How_to_generate_fragments.md

 ### Step 2: remove duplicate triples
-One triple may occur more than once in the clean triple file, especially when you combine many triple files into one. gAnswer is OK with receving duplicate triples but it will influence its performance.
+One triple may occur more than once in the clean triple file, especially when you combine many triple files into one. gAnswer is OK with receiving duplicate triples but it will influence its performance.

 ### Step 3: extract entity, predicate and type name for id allocation
 To save space cost, the fragment files are not constructed based on entity, predicate and type names themselves but their ids.
 Therefore, we must extract every entity, predicate and type name out of the triple file and give them a uniue id respectively.
 In our example,the id files will goes like this: